quki3/go/README.md

    - n/ called fetch that fetches the content of each specified URL and prints it as uninter preted text.
    - o/ use io.Copy(dst, src) reads from src and writes to dst.
 Use it instead of ioutil.ReadAll to copy the response body to os.Stdout without requiring a buffer large enough to hold the entire stream.
 Be sure to check the error result of io.Copy.
    - p/ Fetching url concurrently in parallel and reports their times and sizes.
+   - q/ find a web site that produces a large amount of data.
+Investigate caching byrunning fetchall twice in succession to see whether the reported time changes much. do you get the same content each time?
+Modify fetchall to print its output to a file so it can be examined.
+   - r
+   - s
+   - t